spack/spack/lib/spack/docs/packaging_guide.rst

   * **spec**: the spec of the *dependency package* (the one the function is called on).
   * **dep_spec**: the spec of the dependent package (i.e. dep_spec depends on spec).

-A goo example of using these is in the Python packge:
+A good example of using these is in the Python package:

 .. code-block:: python